 - 85 m² inhabitable area : roof (at deck level), living area with kitchen, cabins, shower, washing machines, workshop, etc.

-- 3 cabins for 8 persons (one with 1 double bed, one with 2 single beds and one with 4 single beds)
+- 3 cabins for 6 persons (one with 1 double bed, two with 2 single beds).

 The Schavuit is registered as a first category historical ship.
 She is the oldest zeetjalk in navigation state under sail.
 If we include other types of ships, not many are older than her !